rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### About Nodes in Technopedia

-  Nodes are entities that store categories of data in Technopedia. <br>
+  Nodes have the following characteristics: <br>
   <br>
    * Nodes are entities that store categories of data in Technopedia.
    * Nodes have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.